enzo0706/parafac/README.md

 For your convenience, please send your email using a business mailbox or gmail.
 Mails from other free mailboxes (e.g. 163.com, qq.com, ...) may be classified as trash or spam.

 # History
-2017.12.14 The ALS-MPPM algorithm is uploaded.
+2017.12.14 The codes of the ALS-MPPM algorithm and its test codes are uploaded.